thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Component_Lifecycle.notes.md

 ## Questions

-* Describe 5 methods in the component life cycle
+* Describe 5 methods in the component lifecycle
 * What kinds of things would we do in the componentWillMount method?
 * What kinds of things would we do in the componentDidMount method?
 * What kinds of things would we do in the componentWillUnmount method?